-- Students are expected to continue with the same Language from Year 7 to Year 10, as the content builds on previous knowledge. - Teacher recommendation is required for Language studies in Year 10.
+- Students are expected to continue with the same language from Year 7 to Year 9, as the content builds on previous knowledge. - The study of language is optional in Year 10.
+If a Language is chosen it should be the same as previously studied and a teacher recommendation is required.